 Sheaves: Funeral sheaves fashioned out of cut flowers including red, purple, white, yellow, lavender or mixed hues are a popular option for funeral arrangements and can be sent directly to recipient’s address or to the funeral home.

-Posies: These arrangements are a versatile option, and come in the shape of classic designs, heart-shaped displays, crosses and circular wreaths.
+Posies: These arrangements are a versatile option, and come in the shape of classic designs, heart-shaped displays, crosses, and circular wreaths.
 Choose a design that is representative of the individual’s personality.
-If sending directly to the funeral home, it’s a good idea to check if there is a colour scheme prior to purchasing this product.
-The organiser may have decided on dark hues and a particular type of flower.
+If sending directly to the funeral home, it’s a good idea to check if there is a color scheme prior to purchasing this product.
+The organizer may have decided on dark hues and a particular type of flower.

 Appropriate funeral flowers

 Not all species of flower are suitable for a funeral arrangement.
 Many flowers have symbolic meanings and it’s important to learn more about the messages they convey, as we’ve detailed here:

 Lilies: These are one of the most prevalent choices when it comes to funeral flowers.
 They are symbolic of the soul of the departed and represent restored innocence.

 Carnations: White carnations are appropriate for a funeral display, as they represent both innocence and love.
 Red carnations are another popular option, as they are symbolic of admiration, as are pink carnations, which represent remembrance.

 Gladioli: This majestic, tall species of flower is a good option to place in a funeral arrangement, as they convey feelings of character, strength, sincerity and moral integrity.

 Chrysanthemums: These flowers are generally used for funeral arrangements in European cultures only.
 They are sometimes used in the United States as a way of cheerfully honoring an individual who lived a full and happy life.